-With the popularity of shows like Springwatch and its seasonal cousin Autumnwatch, encouraging wildlife to adopt your garden as their own has never been easier.
+With the popularity of shows like Springwatch, and its seasonal cousin Autumnwatch, encouraging wildlife to adopt your garden as their own has never been easier.
 For experienced gardeners, the importance of planting pollinators and providing food and refuge in gardens for wildlife has been known for centuries and has been both a practical and a joyful task.
-The importance of supporting and encouraging wildlife is becoming more well publicised, with documentaries like The Vanishing of the Bees(2009), and campaigns by societies such as the RHS it is a problem that it is now in the public psyche.
+Nowadays more and more of us are becoming aware of the importance of supporting and encouraging wildlife, especially as a result of campaigns by societies such as the Royal Horticultural Society.

 Even if you only have a small garden, it’s possible to attract all sorts of wildlife.
 Put in some colourful flowers and you’ll encourage beautiful butterflies and busy bees.
 Put out the right type of food and you can attract everything from wrens and sparrows to colourful goldfinches.

 And if you want to set up a nice little bug garden, a few strategically placed pieces of wood can make a nice home for woodlice, spiders and dragonflies.